jbeck018/howlerops/infrastructure/kubernetes/README.md

-# SQL Studio - Kubernetes Deployment Guide
+# Howlerops - Kubernetes Deployment Guide

-Complete guide for deploying SQL Studio to Kubernetes clusters in production.
+Complete guide for deploying Howlerops to Kubernetes clusters in production.

 ## Table of Contents